 Resource efficiency as equivalent to cost efficiency and can be obtained through:

 Below we highlight the top three climate-related risks and opportunities that were identified as the most strategically and financially important for LSG based on the results from the survey:

 The below document with tables summarize the findings from the interviews.

 Note that the risk and opportunity assessments are provisional and will be further developed.
 The heatmapping is result of a preliminary assessment of risk level based on interview input.
-We intent to stress-test this resilience in the future by using scenarios.
+We intent to stress-test this resilience in the future by using scenarios and quantitative analysis.

 Potential financial impact is categorized with the following colours in the summary table.